Best Gravel Bike Helmet

 How can I make sure my gravel bike helmet fits correctly?

 The helmet must sit firmly on the wearer’s head.
-To guarantee a snug, secure fit that permits only a little amount of head movement when you shake it, tighten the straps and fit system.
+To guarantee a snug, secure fit that permits only a small amount of head movement when you shake it, tighten the straps and fit system.

 Can I wear a cycling cap under my gravel bike helmet?

-Yes, putting a headband or cycling hat under your helmet can aid in moisture management and enhance your overall sun protection.
+Putting a headband or cycling hat under your helmet can aid in moisture management and enhance your overall sun protection.

 Is it essential for me to purchase a new gravel bike helmet?